-Since volume 14 came out and the translations are still being worked on, it’s probably for the best not to share this because you might affect other people’s enjoyment of the ending.
+Since volume 14 was just translated, it’s probably for the best not to share this because you might affect other people’s enjoyment of the ending.
 While season 3 is airing and after it finishes airing, don't share this or bring this up on any forums with people to prove some kind of point.
 Most anime watchers just want to have a good time while watching season 3.
 They want to see Hachiman interact with the cast again, to see who Hachiman ends up with etc. A lot of the fun with Oregairu comes from people discussing the show, so just let people have fun and form their own opinions.

 This is not meant for you to get into any arguments with anyone online.
 Just read it for yourself if you want some closure on the series.
 If you have any questions or have something to say about this, then ask me about it and don't bother other people with it.

 Anyway, it’ll be a pretty long explanation, so you should probably prepare yourself for that.

 Oregairu season 2 aired from April 2015 to June 2015.

 Oregairu season 3 will air from April 2020 to June 2020.
 (Delayed because of the coronavirus.)

 Oregairu’s final volume, volume 14, came out on the 19th of November 2019 (although it was leaked a couple of days prior).

 Watari made Gi(a)rlish Number during the 4.5 to 5 year hiatus of Oregairu.

 Gi(a)rlish Number aired from October 2016 to December 2016.